Discover Your Favorite Craft Beers at These Local Outposts

 Bottle Logic

-Another Anaheim beer-drinking oasis, Bottle Logic is a highly respected craft brewery celebrated for its precision and creativity.
-Established in 2013, Bottle Logic has quickly gained a reputation for producing exceptional beers that blend traditional techniques with innovative flavors and styles.
-The brewery is known for its diverse lineup of beers, ranging from hoppy IPAs and rich stouts to barrel-aged and sour beers.
-They are particularly known for their mastery of barrel-aged brews, like the recent release Fundamental Observationāa bourbon barrel-aged, Madagascar vanilla bean-finished Imperial Stout.
-And guess what?
-This brew is so good they are even making ice cream with it!
+Another Anaheim beer-drinking oasis, Bottle Logic is a highly-respected craft brewery celebrated for its precision and creativity.
+Established in 2013, Bottle Logic has gained a reputation for producing beers that blend traditional techniques with innovative flavors and styles.
+The brewery is known for its diverse lineup, ranging from hoppy IPAs and rich stouts to barrel-aged and sour beers.
+They are known for their mastery of barrel-aged brews, like the Fundamental Observation, a bourbon barrel-aged, Madagascar vanilla bean-finished Imperial Stout.
+With every pour, Bottle Logic proves why itās a go-to spot for beer lovers chasing innovation and craftsmanship.

 Location: Anaheim